SteMIDIfactory/P-DOR/README.md

 ## Output

-1) Summary of resistance and virulence detected.
+The Output files are contained in a folder named "Results_" and date and time when P-DOR was launched.
+The main Outputs are:

-2) Core-SNP alignment
+1) Core-SNP alignment (Filename: SNP_alignment.core.fasta)

-3) Core‐SNP distribution between genome pairs.
-The dashed bar corresponds to the threshold set in input.
+2) Core‐SNP distribution between genome pairs.
+The dashed bar corresponds to the threshold set in input (Filename: SNP_frequency_manual_threshold_15_snps.svg, where 15 is the Core-SNP threshold set by the user)

 Epidemiological clusters are assessed on the basis of the topology of the phylogeny and of coreSNP distances using a threshold value, which can be set according to the literature or to the SNP-distance distribution in the dataset.
 Core-SNP distances in bacterial pathogens are known to follow a distribution with multiple peaks.
 The peak at the lowest SNP number corresponds with the distances within the same epidemic cluster (David et al. 2019).
 Hence, you should aim to set your SNP threshold value at the inflection point following the first peak.